kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I was very apologetic and assured him I would deal with it immediately I was back from France.
 I had been initially really scared they would stop me from driving in Spain.
 - We were talking about stuff, and I forgot a word I needed, the word for management service (gestor), as I was explaining I would get them to deal with it immediately, but I couldn't remember the word, and I was scratching my head ... and he says ...
 - "Ladrones de Dénia", which means bad people of Dénia.
-- It was an extraordinarily weird thing to say, and I took it to mean I had been grassed up by Dominic and his associates as I was driving to France because the identification document the conservatory had was my British driving license, and because of the good relationship I was having with this man, he informed me, somehow.
+- It was an extraordinarily weird thing to say, and I took it to mean I had been grassed up by Domingo and his associates as I was driving to France because the identification document the conservatory had was my British driving license, and because of the good relationship I was having with this man, he informed me, somehow.
 - What I didn't realize yet was that they could tell the police the exact moment I would be in a particular area of the carriageway, on the A23 outside Teruel, because they were tracking my movements and had been for some time probably.
 - This stop, and the missed call previously, is surely evidence that my movements were being tracked.

 ## Lourdes

 - I arrive in Lourdes.
-- When I meet my friend, I'm sorry to tell her that my negative suspicions about what had been going on were correct and that I had been bullied and targeted by Dominic and his associates and that the trumpet teacher was involved also.
+- When I meet my friend, I'm sorry to tell her that my negative suspicions about what had been going on were correct and that I had been bullied and targeted by Domingo and his associates and that the trumpet teacher was involved also.
 - I was still in love, however.
 And still out of my mind.

 ## Tweets